 How To Make Your MediSave Contributions?

-The easiest way is to make your MediSave contributions via a Giro instalment plan.
+The easiest way is to make your MediSave contributions is via a Giro instalment plan.

 1) log in to CPF with your SingPass; and